 Three times per year, students in grades kindergarten through grade 8 participate in Northwest Evaluation Association (NWEA) MAP (Measure of Academic Progress) Growth Assessments.
 NWEA MAP Growth Assessments are standards-based, computer-adaptive tests designed to measure a student's academic growth over time.
-NWEA MAP is not a standardized test.
-Rather than asking all students the same questions, NWEA MAP adjusts to the performance of each individual student.
-Like other formative benchmark assessments administered at BCS, the information gained from NWEA MAP assessments is used by homeroom teachers, other staff, and school administration to design curriculum and learning experiences to meet the individual needs of our learners.
-Teachers may use NWEA MAP data to develop individualized learning goals, create small groups for instruction, or identify other learning needs of students.
-Questions about a student's testing performance may be directed to the classroom teacher or the Principal.
+NWEA MAP is not a standardized test, it is a screener.
+Rather than asking all students